 After I talked to my friend Nina about her year of living in a bus with her family of six, I was inspired to store all but five each of our plates, bowls, drinking glasses, coffee mugs, and silverware.
 We don’t have much of that to begin with, but I still felt like we were washing more dishes than seemed necessary for our family of five.

 So after setting aside five of everything, I stored the rest in the cabinet above our fridge—out of sight, but within reach when company comes over.
 So far, this little mind trick has worked like a charm.

 Not much changed, really—we only have eight plates and bowls total (of each size), and about a dozen drinking glasses.
-But psychologically, it’s already changed how I see my kitchen.
+But psychologically, it’s changed how I see my kitchen.
 If there are only three dishes on the shelf and it’s dinnertime, someone needs to wash a couple.
-But now, it only takes a few minutes because we’re using only what we need, right in the moment.
+But it only takes a few minutes now because we’re using only what we need, right in the moment.